WebDevStudios/custom-post-type-ui/readme.txt

 * Change export value to plural label for taxonomies.
 * Properly select a post type or taxonomy after deleting an existing value.
 * Updated screenshots
+* Added target="_blank" attribute to one of the inline help links for Menu position.
+Thanks @JulieKuehl

 = 1.1.1 =
 * Re-add post type and taxonomy select buttons and only display for non-js users.